blendersfun/theatre_scraping/README.md

 ====

  - [x] Implement caching of html documents by url.
- - [ ] Implement the extraction of the raw data.
+ - [x] Implement the extraction of the raw data.
- - [ ] Create a JSON schema to represent to canonical format for this first data type.
+ - [x] Create a JSON schema to represent to canonical format for this first data type.
  - [ ] Implement normalization and transformation functions to map the data onto the canonical format.
+ - [ ] Implement system tests to assert that this first channel is still working against the latest cached original.

 Design
 ======